-The P7886 is a full size PCI PC board with bus master capabilities.
+The P7888 is a full size PCI PC board with bus master capabilities.
 All settings are software selectable.
 No jumper, switch, etc. configurations are necessary.
-It is able to measure multiple events with a time resolution of 500 ps (1 ns @S, 2 ns @E) at an incredible low pulse pair follow time of also 500 ps (1 ns @S, 2 ns @E).
+It is able to measure multiple events with a time resolution of 1 or 2 ns (two or four input mode) at an incredible low pulse pair follow time of also 1 or 2 ns.
 No deadtime between the time bins and secure prevention of double counting is established by the sophisticated input logic circuitry.